jarun/googler/README.md

       index                 open the result corresponding to index in browser f                     jump to the first page
-      o                     open the current search in browser g keywords            initiate a new Google search for 'keywords' with original options q, ^D, double Enter   exit googler
+      o                     open the current search in browser g keywords            new Google search for 'keywords' with original options q, ^D, double Enter   exit googler
       ?                     show omniprompt help
       *                     any other string initiates a new search with original options